 |Additional hours required if assigned as Survey lead|

 |Additional travel or time commitments||Attendance at Council on Scientific Affairs Leadership meeting for chair|

 - Provide scientific expertise to CAP regarding issues related to the practice of hematology and clinical microscopy.

 - Select cases and challenges for proficiency tests administered by the committee.

 - Monitor participants' performance on proficiency tests by evaluating data on the Participant Summary Reports.

 - Provide education for laboratory professionals by writing discussions for proficiency testing surveys and by writing material for CAP Today publications.

-- Provide education to CAP members through delivery of courses or other presentations at the CAP annual meeting and via written educational materials for CME/SAM credit.
+- Provide education to CAP members through delivery of courses or other presentations at the CAP annual meeting and via written educational materials for CME credit.